AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 Capstone-01-Moodboard

-I wrote the first draft of lessons that I created on my own based on my own experience learning Japanese formally in school.
 I used a mixture of my own knowledge of elementary Japanese alongside several texts and resources.
 After finalizing the first draft I incorporated them into my first iteration of high fidelity mockups.

 userstory1